ThrowTheSwitch/Ceedling/plugins/stdout_teamcity_tests_report/README.md

     - stdout_teamcity_tests_report
 ```

+# Configuration

-All the `stdout_*_tests_report` plugins may be enabled along with the others,
+All the `stdout_*_tests_report` plugins may be enabled in various combinations.
-but some combinations may not make a great deal of sense.
+But, some combinations may not make a great deal of sense.
 The TeamCity
-plugin “plays nice” with all the others but really only makes sense enabled for
+plugin “plays nice” with all the others but is generally most appropriate
-CI builds on a TeamCity server.
+running in a CI build on a TeamCity server.
+Its output will clutter and obscure
+console logging at a local development environment command line.

 You may enable the TeamCity plugin (above) but disable its operation using the
 following.